Logo of Thames Valley Vasectomy Services

 Pain

-Some men worry about pain during or after vasectomy, which is understandable.
+Some men worry about pain during or after the snip, which is understandable.
 You may feel some pulling or mild discomfort during the procedure, despite the use of local anaesthetic.
 Afterward, it’s common to have soreness or swelling for a few days, but most men recover quickly.
 Long-term pain is rare, but can occur — often described as a dull ache or occasional sensitivity.
 If you’re concerned about pain, ask your doctor about the technique they use, as minimally invasive or no-scalpel methods tend to reduce these risks.